 And if you decide to spring for the yearly payment plan upgrade, Kinsta offers one of the best deals on the market—giving you two full months of your web hosting for free.

-Flywheel has done a phenomenal job of establishing their brand as managed WordPress hosting specifically for creatives.
+Flywheel has done a phenomenal job of establishing their brand in the managed WordPress hosting space specifically for creatives, and their monthly hosting plans help that customer base dramatically.

 As recent blogging statistics highlight, more people are blogging than ever before.
 Flywheel has geared themselves primarily toward freelancers, agencies and more recently moving into medium to high-traffic bloggers & marketing teams.